Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 Some % of the Brokers are called brokers but use a white-labeled platform or an API.
 They are resellers and don't sell Eveflow; more use Everflow to provide services.

 A key advantage of using brokers is that Everflow was able to get traction by being added alongside a higher-value service.
-Many Brokers use Everflow, so they can easily offer water alongside more lucrative Energy utilities without handling the complex and low margin leg-work involved.
+Many Brokers use Everflow to easily offer water alongside more lucrative Energy utilities without handling the complex and low margin leg-work involved.

 ## Business Value Stream